 Coca-Cola Energy costs about $1.30 (in Hungary) whereas, a can of Red Bull costs about $2.

 Price wise, Coca-Cola Energy is considerably cheaper than Red Bull.
-It remains to be seen if this is just introductory pricing to test the market and what the price will be when and if Coca-Cola energy drink ever makes its way to US stores.
+It remains to be seen if this is just introductory pricing to test the market or if this will be the typical price over the longer term.

 Coca-Cola Energy vs Bang

 Coca-Cola Energy drink contains 80mg of caffeine per 8.4 fl.oz, and Bang has nearly four times that with 300mg of caffeine per 16 fl.oz can.